 “Diversity and Entrepreneurialism: PN Review, Feminism and the Arts Council of Great Britain, 1973–1990” was published in Twentieth Century British History (publisher: Oxford University Press).

 The outcomes of this funding (including the workshop and international conference) have been useful to academics in the fields of literary studies, cultural history and information studies.
 Non-academics – particularly in the sectors of Policy as well as Culture, Heritage, Museums and Collections – have also benefited.
 For example, the conference on “Archives, Access and AI” [January 2020] brought together a total of 56 academics and non-academics.

 Among non-academics, there were 4 civil servants from the Cabinet Office and the Office for Artificial Intelligence.
 One participant commented after the conference: “I was particularly pleased to have the chance to meet some public servants at ArAcAi, who could flesh out some of the social and political ramifications of this new technology.”

 There were also 33 archivists/ librarians/ museums professionals (59% of the total) from institutions such as Lloyds Banking Group; Yale University Library; the British Library; the International Council on Archives; the Royal Danish Archives; Cambridge University Library; Imperial War Museum London; the Frick Art Reference Library (New York City); The National Archives (UK); etc.

-The edited collection on “Archives, Access and AI” (forthcoming in 2021) will allow academics and non-academics to situate the ethics and expectations of archival practice within the context of rapidly developing AI technologies.
+The edited collection on “Archives, Access and AI” (2022) allows academics and non-academics to situate the ethics and expectations of archival practice within the context of rapidly developing AI technologies.

 Communities and Social Services/Policy, Culture, Heritage, Museums and Collections.